Aegrah/PANIX/README.md

   --path <path>                Specify custom path
 ```

-Every persistence mechanism also has an --examples flag that shows default and custom examples, helping in crafting the command that works for you.
+Every persistence mechanism also has an `--examples` flag that shows default and custom examples, aiding in crafting the command that works for you.
 ```
 root@ubuntu2204:/home/ruben# ./alpha.sh --git --examples
 Examples: